abdulwasih2003/Ex2---AAI/README.md

   To implement the inference Burglary P(B| j,⥗m) in alarm problem by using Variable Elimination method in Python.

 ## Algorithm:

-  Step 1: Define the Bayesian Network structure for alarm problem with 5 random variables, Burglary,Earthquake,John Call,Mary Call and Alarm.
+  Step 1: Define the Bayesian Network structure for alarm problem with 5 random variables, Burglary,Earthquake,John Call,Mary Call and Alarm.<br>
-  Step 2: Define the Conditional Probability Distributions (CPDs) for each variable using the TabularCPD class from the pgmpy library.
+  Step 2: Define the Conditional Probability Distributions (CPDs) for each variable using the TabularCPD class from the pgmpy library.<br>
-  Step 3: Add the CPDs to the network.
+  Step 3: Add the CPDs to the network.<br>
-  Step 4: Initialize the inference engine using the VariableElimination class from the pgmpy library.
+  Step 4: Initialize the inference engine using the VariableElimination class from the pgmpy library.<br>
-  Step 5: Define the evidence (observed variables) and query variables.
+  Step 5: Define the evidence (observed variables) and query variables.<br>
-  Step 6: Perform exact inference using the defined evidence and query variables.
+  Step 6: Perform exact inference using the defined evidence and query variables.<br>
-  Step 7: Print the results.
+  Step 7: Print the results.<br>

 ## Program :
 ```python